4.2. Safety outcomes

 Birth outcomes typically refer to short-term (close to birth date) outcomes of a given birth relevant to the child, whereby different neonates from a multi-foetal pregnancy may be discordant with respect to the birth outcome status.
 Maternal outcomes typically refer to outcomes during pregnancy that affect maternal health, such as preeclampsia or diabetes.
 In routinely collected data, a spontaneous abortion may be recorded as a maternal diagnosis, while a stillbirth as a child’s event, whereas they both represent spontaneous pregnancy loss, defined, somewhat arbitrarily, by the gestational age at pregnancy end (Estimating the proportion of all observed birth defects occurring in pregnancies terminated by a second-trimester abortion, Epidemiology.
 2014;25(6):866-71).

-Table 1 summarises most common safety outcomes assessed in pregnancy pharmacoepidemiological studies, with relevant populations, study designs and suggested terminology.
-Definitions of gestational age, pregnancy trimesters, pregnancy loss and other pregnancy outcomes vary, sometimes as a result of differences in data availability.
-The Guideline on good pharmacovigilance practices (GVP) - Product- or Population-Specific Considerations III: Pregnant and breastfeeding people includes a more comprehensive list of pregnancy-related terminologies used in pharmacoepidemiological studies of this type.
+Table 1 summarises most common safety outcomes assessed in pharmacoepidemiological pregnancy studies, with relevant populations, study designs and suggested terminology.
+Definitions of gestational age, pregnancy trimesters, pregnancy loss and other pregnancy outcomes may vary as a result of differences in data availability.
+The Guideline on good pharmacovigilance practices (GVP) - Product- or Population-Specific Considerations III: Pregnant and breastfeeding people includes a more comprehensive list of pregnancy-related terminologies used in pharmacoepidemiological studies.

+Treatment decisions in pregnant women are made especially thoroughly and carefully, which increases the potential of confounding by indication.
 To avoid or at least minimise confounding by indication, indication and severity of the underlying disease need to be taken into account.
-As an example, in studies of Antidepressant use in pregnancy and the risk of cardiac defects (N Engl J Med.
-2014;370(25):2397-407), in contrast to previous studies, no substantial increase in the risk of cardiac malformations attributable to antidepressant use during the first trimester was observed, when the cohort was restricted to people with depression, and propensity-score adjustment was used to control for depression severity and other potential confounders.
-However, often it is difficult to account for severity of underlying diseases as this information is not available in the dataset.
+As an example, in contrast to previous studies, in Antidepressant use in pregnancy and the risk of cardiac defects (N Engl J Med.
+2014;370(25):2397-407) no substantial increase in the risk of cardiac malformations attributable to antidepressant use during the first trimester was observed, when the cohort was restricted to people with depression, and propensity-score adjustment was used to control for depression severity and other potential confounders.
+It is recommended that researchers compare the characteristics of patients between exposure groups and perform sensitivity analyses to assess the impact of confounding by indication.

 Left-truncation refers to the situation in which data preceding the outcome of interest are not available at the time of the measurement (Conditions for bias from differential left truncation, Am J Epidemiol.
 2007;165(4):444-52).
-Left truncation in studies that evaluate medicines in pregnancy also plays a role when early pregnancy outcomes are not captured and therefore the fact that a pregnancy existed is not known; this leads to immortal time bias as elaborated on in the next paragraph.
+Left truncation in studies that evaluate medicines in pregnancy also plays a role when early pregnancy outcomes are not captured and therefore the fact that a pregnancy existed is not known.
 Left truncation results in inadequate exposure assessment but because of the continuum of outcomes in pregnancy research, it can also result in the incomplete capture of study endpoints.
 It will result in distorted measures of association, for example when comparing people who enrol in a pregnancy registry in early pregnancy with people who enrol later (Effects of gestational age at enrollment in pregnancy exposure registries, Pharmacoepidemiol Drug Saf.
 2015;24(4):343-52).

 Not all pregnancies end in a delivery of a live born infant (Educational note: addressing special cases of bias that frequently occur in perinatal epidemiology, Int J Epidemiol.
 2021;50(1):337-45).
 Pregnancies ending in early losses and terminations are often missed in routine healthcare data and they are routinely excluded from birth registries.
 Many studies therefore focus on live births (i.e., they condition on survival).
 Estimating the proportion of all observed birth defects occurring in pregnancies terminated by a second-trimester abortion (Epidemiology.
 2014;25(6):866-71) shows that the proportion of terminated pregnancies carrying birth defects is considerably greater than the corresponding proportion for pregnancies that end as live- or stillbirths, where the proportion of terminations depends on the severity of the malformations.
 Thus, studies including only live births are likely to underestimate the risk of congenital malformations and early adverse pregnancy outcomes, as shown in Bias toward the null hypothesis in pregnancy drug studies that do not include data on medical terminations of pregnancy: the folic acid antagonists (J Clin Pharmacol.
 2012;52(1):78-83).
 Methodologically, this selection bias represents conditioning on the common effect of the exposure and outcomes if exposure determines both the occurrence of the outcome of interest and survival until observable birth (A structural approach to selection bias, Epidemiology.
 2004;15(5):615-25).

 Likewise, misclassification of outcome will also result in information bias.
 To address this, hypothesis driven collection of data on all relevant outcomes along the continuum of potential pregnancy outcomes is required.
-For longer-term outcomes such as child health or neurodevelopment, adequate duration of follow-up is needed.
-For example, to be accurate the age of the cohort needs to have passed the average age of diagnosis for a particular condition (or appropriate statistical methodologies employed).
+For longer-term outcomes such as long-term child health or neurodevelopmental disorders, adequate duration of follow-up is needed.

 Sensitivity analyses should be conducted to assess the effect of potential misclassification.
-Such sensitivity analyses may be informed by supplementary information from surveys or interviews of a subset of the study population, for example on treatment adherence (Associations between socio-economic factors and the use of prescription medication during pregnancy: a population-based study among 19,874 Danish women, Eur J Clin Pharmacol.
+Such sensitivity analyses may be informed by supplementary information from surveys or interviews of a subset of the study population, for example on treatment adherence as described in Associations between socio-economic factors and the use of prescription medication during pregnancy: a population-based study among 19,874 Danish women (Eur J Clin Pharmacol.
 2006;62(7):547-53).

 A person typically learns that they are pregnant from a pharmacy-bought home pregnancy test.
-This sets in motion pregnancy-specific care, some elements of which (e.g., prenatal screening, antenatal visits, obstetric ultrasounds, child health visits) are routinely recorded in some databases.
-In western countries, delivery generally occurs at a hospital, and databases typically capture certain details of delivery, including mode of delivery, gestational age and birth weight, child’s sex, or admission to neonatal intensive care unit.
+This sets in motion pregnancy-specific care, some elements of which (e.g., prenatal screening, antenatal visits, obstetric ultrasounds) are routinely recorded in some databases.
+In Western countries, delivery generally occurs at a hospital, and databases typically capture certain details of delivery, including mode of delivery, gestational age and birth weight, child’s sex, or admission to neonatal intensive care unit.
 Birth registries (such as The Nordic medical birth registers--a potential goldmine for clinical research, Acta Obstet Gynecol Scand.
 2014;93(2):132-7) usually capture all live births and stillbirths after a certain gestational age (e.g., 22 weeks).

 Identification of pregnancies in a database might be facilitated by use of a common data model, such as the ConcePTION (From Inception to ConcePTION: Genesis of a Network to Support Better Monitoring and Communication of Medication Safety During Pregnancy and Breastfeeding, Clin Pharmacol Ther.
 2022;111(1):321-31), OMOP (Inferring pregnancy episodes and outcomes within a network of observational databases, PLoS One.
 2018;13(2):e0192033) and Sentinel (Surveillance of Medication Use During Pregnancy in the Mini-Sentinel Program, Matern Child Health J. 2016;20(4):895-903) common data models.
 Information on the availability of pregnancies to answer a pregnancy-related research question across data sources can be facilitated through the use of catalogues like those proposed or developed for ConcePTION (Technical workshop on real-world metadata for regulatory purposes, European medicines Agency, 2021; Test report for FAIR data catalogue (1st) (D7.9), 2021, Zenodo 5829453)